John Rudge: Director of football at Stoke City

 Guðjón was sacked despite promotion, and his replacement in Steve Cotterill quit after four months.
 The board gave Rudge the task of convincing George Burley to take charge, a task in which he failed after Burley changed his mind the day before his scheduled unveiling.
 Rudge suggested Tony Pulis, and Pulis was given the job instead, who in turn told Rudge which players to sign rather than allow Rudge to take the recruitment lead.
-However, problems occurred at the boardroom level, leading to one embarrassing moment where Ade Akinbiyi refused to leave Rudge's office all day in protest that a promised contract was not forthcoming; Gíslason refused to sanction Akinbiyi's new contract and the player was eventually sold on to Burnley.
+However, problems occurred at the boardroom level, leading to one embarrassing moment where Ade Akinbiyi refused to leave Rudge's office all day in protest that a promised contract was not forthcoming; Gíslason refused to sanction Akinbiyi's new contract and the player was eventually sold to Burnley.
 Gíslason sacked Pulis for not recruiting a sufficient amount of Icelandic players and hired Dutchman Johan Boskamp to take charge.

 On 2 November 2005, he had a public fall-out with Boskamp at Highfield Road.
 Rudge went down to the dug-out during a 2–1 win over Coventry City to give some advice to Boskamp.
 The Dutchman took offence to this and said to the board, 'Either he goes, or I go', believing that Rudge had overstepped the mark.
 Rudge maintained, though, that Boskamp used the incident as a ploy in an attempt to be paid off by Stoke as the Dutchman could not handle the pressure of the English game, revealing that he had talked Boskamp out of quitting during the pre-season.
 Rudge and his assistant Jan de Koning were twice suspended by Stoke, after disagreements with Boskamp.
 Rudge was reinstated in his role following Boskamp's departure and the return of former chairman Peter Coates and former manager Tony Pulis.

 Stoke City's promotion out of the Championship in 2007–08 meant that he would be at a top-flight club for the first time after 49 years in the game.
 As the club's administrative, coaching and management staff grew in number during the club's time in the Premier League, Rudge's influence on the first-team lessened.
 He focussed more of his time on recruiting players identified by the manager – often travelling all across the globe.
 Stoke reached the 2011 FA Cup final and competed in the UEFA Europa League.
 However, Rudge found himself having to act as a buffer between manager Tony Pulis and chief executive Tony Scholes.
 Rudge left Stoke City at the end of the 2012–13 season in a 'major shake-up' of the club's scouting network, ending 14 years at the club at the age of 68; Pulis and many of his backroom team also left the club at this time.
 After leaving Stoke, Rudge then spent the next four years scouting for Hull City.